dorathyofoha/configure-ad/README.md

 <img src="https://i.imgur.com/EWzPnOh.png" height="70%" width="70%"/>
 </p>
 <p>
 I enabled Domain Users to user Remote Desktop to access the Client.
-Remote Desktop is the only way to log into the VM, so enabling this for Domain Users would allow for any user accounts in the domain to be able to log into this machine.
+Enabling this for Domain Users would allow for any user accounts in the domain to be able to log into this machine.
 </p>
 <br />